Alpackers/CTF-Writeups/2015/CSAW-CTF/Forensics/airport/Readme.md

 ![Image of 4]
 (./Images/4.png)

-After all four airfields were identifed it was just a matter of determinig their three letter international identifier.
+After all four airfields were identifed it was just a matter of determining their three letter international identifier.

 >```python
 HAV - José Martí International Airport